sebastianbirk/datascience-bootcamp/content/01_bootcamp_intro_tools_setup_&_python_intro/README.md

 - Then, run the script to install Miniconda: ```bash Miniconda3-py39_4.12.0-Linux-x86_64.sh``` and follow the prompts on the installer screens.
 Answer "yes" to all questions, particularly to whether you wish the installer to initialize Miniconda3 by running conda init.
 - Afterwards, you can remove the installation script: ```rm Miniconda3-py39_4.12.0-Linux-x86_64.sh```.
 - To make the installation changes take effect, close and then re-open your terminal window.
 - Run ```conda list``` to verify that conda is now installed.
-If an output of packages is returned, you are good to go.
+If an output of packages is returned, you are good to go; otherwise it will tell you that the conda command was not found.

 #### 1.2.4.2 Create the Conda Environment